prachisingh737/Bike_Shop_Data_Analysis/README.md

 We aee developing a Dashboard for "Toman Bike Share" that displays key performance metrics for informed decesion making.

 ## Requirement :
-Hourly Revenue Analysis\n
+Hourly Revenue Analysis,
-Profit and Revenue Trends\n
+Profit and Revenue Trends,
-Seasonal Revenue\n
+Seasonal Revenue,
-Rider Demographics\n
+Rider Demographics